-A few years back I had written an article entitled 10 MOMENTS OF CULTURE SHOCK IN EUROPE AS A FILIPINO that had gotten widely popular.
-What happens though when you lived overseas for a while and come back to your home country?
+A few years back I had written an article entitled 10 MOMENTS OF CULTURE SHOCK IN EUROPE AS A FILIPINO that was pretty popular.
+What happens though when you lived overseas and come back to your home country?

-‘Reverse Culture Shock’, according to my quick search in Google, is the emotional & psychological distress suffered by people when they return home after living for some time overseas.
+‘Reverse Culture Shock’, according to a quick search in Google, is the emotional & psychological distress suffered by people when they return home after living for some time overseas.

 1. There are better odds of sighting a unicorn than a punctual Filipino.

 Even on a professional setting, the concept of time is very fluid.
 In the Philippines, you’re early if you’re 15 minutes late of your agreed appointment.
 It gets even worse if it’s just a personal meeting, you’re lucky if your friend shows up 30 minutes after the agreed time.(Another problem of mine is when a friend arrives earlier than your agreed meeting.
 That happens quite a lot too, and they would end up crashing on your couch, watching your TV and maybe logging into your laptop and posting a prank ‘I’m gay’ status while waiting for you.)

 Seriously, the whole concept of time in this part of the world is just busted.
 If you ask me out and arrive 30 minutes late smiling like nothing’s happened, DON’T.

 It may also be power trip or a status quo thing: the last ones to arrive are normally the most important ones in the room.
 The program will not start unless the VIPs have arrived, even if the rest have to wait 2 hours.

 Maybe the whole American efficiency and sense of urgency kind of rubbed off on me…